respondcreate/django-versatileimagefield/README.md

 >>> example = ImageExampleModel.objects.all()[0]
 # Retrieving the current PPOI value associated with the image field
 # A `VersatileImageField`'s PPOI value is ALWAYS associated with the `ppoi`
-# attribute, irregardless of what you named the `PPOIField` attribute
+# attribute, irregardless of what you named the `PPOIField` attribute on your model
 >>> example.image.ppoi
 (0.5, 0.5)
 # Creating a cropped image